-Have you ever felt stressed of cloud hosting, being burdened with complex routine server configurations, worrying about your further traffic influx, thinking of project migration as a nightmare, struggling form a vendor lock-in slavery and significant budget draining? cloud hosting solution We discussed these pains with Bruno Souza, Brazilian Java-Man, who works with Java software developers and DevOps teams helping them to improve their careers, to take responsibility for their projects and get everything under control in the clouds.
+Have you ever felt stressed of cloud hosting, being burdened with complex routine server configurations, worrying about your further traffic influx, thinking of project migration as a nightmare, struggling form a vendor lock-in slavery and significant budget draining?
+We discussed these pains with Bruno Souza, Brazilian Java-Man, who works with Java software developers and DevOps teams helping them to improve their careers, to take responsibility for their projects and get everything under control in the clouds.

 Bruno shared his experience in running Java projects in the cloud, opinion about container technology and its impact on scaling, as well as the reasons to work with Jelastic PaaS.